CharlotteWeirich/SBAT/README.md

 - give a warning when closing the window
 - improve the JSON structure
 - make it so you can set labels at any point
-- fix the shortcut function bug that occurs when clicking it multiple times
 - work on some CSS

 Future features: